Federal Housing Finance Agency: Leadership

 Upon Lockhart's departure, Edward DeMarco was appointed Acting Director of FHFA on August 25, 2009.
 On May 1, 2013, President Barack Obama nominated Mel Watt as the next FHFA head.
 After Democrats eliminated rules allowing filibusters on executive branch nominations, the U.S. Senate confirmed Watt on December 10, 2013.

 On December 21, 2018, President Donald Trump designated Comptroller of the currency Joseph Otting to be Acting Director of FHFA upon completion of Director Watt's term, effective January 7, 2019.
 In April 2019, Mark A. Calabria was confirmed to a five year term as director.
 At the time of his confirmation, the chair of the Senate Banking Committee said that Calabria had committed to working with the Senate toward ending the conservatorship over Fannie Mae and Freddie Mac.

 In the Supreme Court case Collins v.
 Yellen, the Supreme Court ruled that, as they had in Seila Law LLC v.
 Consumer Financial Protection Bureau for the Consumer Financial Protection Bureau, that the inability for the President to terminate the FHFA director beyond "for cause" was unconstitutional, but otherwise left the agency's power as is.
 President Biden replaced Calabria with Sandra L. Thompson as Acting Director, who is expected to end Calabria's policy of phasing out the conservatorship.

-In June 2025, the agency directed Fannie Mae and Freddie Mac to consider cryptocurrency assets as part of a borrower's overall wealth when assessing mortgage eligibility, signaling a shift to integrate digital assets into the housing finance system.

-In June 2025, the agency directed Fannie Mae and Freddie Mac to consider cryptocurrency assets as part of a borrower's overall wealth when assessing mortgage eligibility, signaling a shift to integrate digital assets into the housing finance system.
+Biden nominated Thompson to serve as Director in May 2022, and she was sworn into a five-year term on June 22, 2022.

+Thompson announced that she would resign effective January 19, 2025, shortly before the beginning of President Donald Trump's second term.
+Trump nominated Bill Pulte to serve as FHFA Director in January 2025.
+The U.S. Senate voted to confirm Pulte in a 56-43 vote, and he was sworn in on March 14, 2025.
+During his term at FHFA, Pulte has driven out hundreds of career officials at Fannie Mae and Freddie Mac.